-In considering the application, the Chief Justice in Re D moved away from the pre-MCA 'lucid intervals' test as set out in the English cases of Re L (WJG) [1966] Ch 135 and Re D(J) [1982] 1 Ch 237 to embrace a more modern 'best interests' approach, akin to that set out in the MCA.
-The Chief Justice found that the 'wide ambit' of Cayman's Mental Health Law was 'entirely accommodating' of the test set out in the English MCA and so it was open to the court to adopt the same test in that case.
+Despite that, the Cayman Islands courts have applied a number of the principles enshrined in the MCA, most notably in the case of Re D. In that case, the Chief Justice moved away from the pre-MCA "lucid intervals" test as set out in the English cases of Re L (WJG) [1966] Ch 135 and Re D(J) [1982] 1 Ch 237 to embrace a more modern "best interests" approach, akin to that set out in the MCA.
+The Chief Justice found that the "wide ambit" of Cayman's Mental Health Law was "entirely accommodating" of the test set out in the English MCA and so it was open to the court to adopt the same test in that case.